rsowell/cs-457-agile-iterations/docs/5-Iteration-2--Spec-and-Deliverables-bfad.md

 A rating system is only as useful as the number of people giving a rating.
 Allow users to give an individual rating to an article and display the average rating for each article.

-## \[OPTIONAL\] Iteration 2, part 4 - Extending Bills Searching: Tracking Bills to Congress Members
+## \[OPTIONAL\] Iteration 2, Part 4 - Extending Bills Searching: Tracking Bills to Congress Members

 _This section is optional and not required for a full grade on the project._

 If your team chooses to implement features discussed in this section, it may make up for small deficiencies in earlier parts of the assignment.
-You should only proceed to this section, however, if you have completed the other sections as described (e.g. by implementing the requested features and keeping test coverage high).
+You should only proceed to this section, however, if you have completed the other sections as described (e.g., by implementing the requested features and keeping test coverage high).

 This feature will be open-ended.
 If you wish to complete this feature, you should create GitHub issues / pull requests explaining your design.